 Incident Management Assistance Team Branch

-The Incident Management Assistance Team (IMAT) is a rapidly deployable team of federal emergency management personnel that provides incident management assistance to state, local, and tribal governments prior to, during, or after a disaster.
-The 12 person team is led by a Team Leader and has dedicated staff in External Affairs, Operations, Planning, Logistics, and Finance & Administration Sections.
-Region III has one full-time Type II IMAT and two collateral duty Type III IMATs.
+The Incident Management Assistance Team (IMAT) is a rapidly deployable team of federal emergency management personnel that provides incident management assistance to state, local, and tribal governments before, during, or after a disaster.
+The 13-person team is led by a Team Leader, who has a dedicated staff from External Affairs, Field Support, Operations, Planning, and Logistics team members.
+Region III has one full-time Type II IMAT and three collateral duty Type III IMATs.

 Regional Emergency Crisis Communications Working Group (RECCWG)